-Ireland travel visas from India are granted to people who wish to enter Ireland for tourism, travel and leisure purposes only.
+Ireland visa from India are granted to people who wish to enter Ireland for tourism, travel and leisure purposes only.
 Visitors are allowed to stay for a predetermined amount of time.
-These visas do not permit the holder to work or engage in any business activities in the host country.
+Ireland tourist visa do not permit the holder to work or engage in any business activities in the host country.
 Visitors cannot use any publicly funded services such as a public hospital in Ireland.
 A Tourist Visa to Ireland is granted to those travellers who are looking to visit Ireland for the sole purpose of tourism, for a period less than 90 days.

 Both business as well as tourist visitors may apply for a short stay ‘C’ visa to the Republic of Ireland.
 This allows visitors to stay for a maximum period of 90 days.
 You may apply for either a single or a multi entry visa, according to your needs.